matheusolivesilva/patterns-clean-arch-ddd/README.md

 As you can see, the classes above are quite simple and don't carry a lot of business logics such as entities or uses cases, they're simple and straightforward.

 #### Entity:
 Entity is a domain object that is defined by its characteristics, such as: Indentity, Lifecycle, Mutability, Equality and Behavior.
-This system has the `User` class which is and entity with some behaviours and more complex details than a Value Object.
+This system has the `User` class which is an entity with some behaviours and more complex details than a Value Object.

 #### Domain Service:
 A Domain Service encapsulates domain logic that's not attrubuted to a single entity, it orchestrates complex business processes envolving different entities.
 Here you'll see only the `TokenGenerator` service, which business logic didn't fit into any entity, so it was separated inside a service class that uses `User` class.